 - Bell, Robert.
 The Book of Ulster Surnames.
 Belfast: Blackstaff, 1988.
 Print.
 (ISBN 10-0856404160).

 - Egle, William Henry.
 Pennsylvania Genealogies Scotch-Irish and German.
 Harrisburg: L.S.
 Hart, 1886.
 Print.

 The Joyce Family Crest was acquired from the Houseofnames.com archives.
 The Joyce Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 29 November 2013 at 13:41.
+This page was last modified on 29 June 2016 at 07:04.